 - A clear and concise written description of the evidence upon which the complaint is based (materials and adequate documentation used to support a complainant’s allegations should be limited to and directly related to the reported case).
 The evidence should state relevant and provable facts.

-- A description of any action that may have already been taken in an attempt to resolve the issue or any persons who have worked with complainant on the issue.
+- A description of any action that may have already been taken to resolve the issue or any persons who have worked with complainant on the issue.

 - An acknowledgment that University staff may send a copy of the complaint to the person(s) involved.

 - Complainant’s signature.

-Within 30 business days after acknowledging receipt of the complaint and under the direction of the appropriate vice president, McNeese State University personnel will review the complaint and its documentation and determine whether it is within the scope of University policies and jurisdiction and if there is adequate documentation.
+Within 30 business days after acknowledging receipt of the complaint and under the direction of the appropriate vice president, McNeese State University personnel will review the complaint and its documentation and determine whether it is within the scope of University policies and authority and if there is adequate documentation.
 McNeese will inform the complainant regarding the disposition of the complaint to include one of the following:

 - The complaint will not be processed further.
 The complaint is not within the scope of University policies and jurisdiction, or there is inadequate documentation to raise questions concerning the complaint.

 - The complaint has sufficient substance to warrant further review.
-McNeese will make every effort to expedite the review; however, the time required to conduct the review may vary considerably depending on the circumstances and nature of the complaint.
+McNeese will make every effort to expedite the review; however, the time required to conduct the review may vary depending on the circumstances and nature of the complaint.
 Upon completion of the review, the complainant will be notified regarding one of the following:

 - The complaint is without merit; or

 - A resolution will be suggested.

-The response is submitted to the complainant and forwarded to the President.
+The response is submitted to the complainant and forwarded to the president.
 Records regarding student complaints are kept in the offices of the dean of student services, the vice president for student affairs, and the president.